RobTillaart/AD5593R/README.md

   - example performance measurements
 - support external reset pin - user can do this relative easy.
   - effect on internals of library?
+- name the magic numbers / masks in code.

 #### Wont (for now).